United States military and prostitution in South Korea: Post-military government rule

-The 2021 TIP report ranked South Korea in Tier 1.
-The 2022 report downgraded the country to Tier 2.
+Decline and aftermath

+Due to the revised prostitution-related laws that the South Korean government began to strictly enforce starting in the 2000s, the prostitution industry began to decline rapidly throughout the nation.
+Although some mediators attempted to sustain the industry through the trafficking of foreign women, most military "camp towns" were rapidly shut down in the early 21st century.

+Conflict of opinion between local authorities and civic groups continues over the demolition of the Dongducheon venereal disease control center, known as the last vestige of the former kijichon.
+While city authorities are proceeding with a development project on the site, civic groups have argued that it should be developed into a public facility to preserve the history of the kijichon victims.

 Policies

 Foreign policies between the United States and Republic of Korea determined the U.S.'s occupation and influence in South Korea.
 Through collaboration between Korean leaders and the U.S. military, an institutionalized system transpired which tolerated and regulated prostitution.
 The arrival of American GIs resulted in greater demand for Korean sex workers and an increase in clientele for R&R (Rest and Relaxation) establishments.

-Abolishment of public prostitution law
+Through the Mutual Defense Treaty, the Republic of Korea formally granted military facilities, areas, and status for U.S. troops in Korea for an indefinite period.
+The presence of U.S. military troops, under the Mutual Defense Treaty, were the product of high kijich'on prostitution rates.

 The Abolishment of Public Prostitution Law (Public Act No. 7) was passed on November 11, 1947, and took effect on February 14, 1948.
 The U.S. policy was installed in order to alter the system of licensed prostitution which was established in Korea under Japan's rule.
 Despite the abolishment of licensed prostitution, it only led to the “privatization” of prostitution and the widespread dispersement of prostitutes throughout the area.
 This made it difficult for the government to systematically regulate prostitutes and their activities; specifically, mandatory STD exams for prostitutes could no longer be enforced.
 This resulted in a large spike of STD's among prostitutes and the U.S. military.
 Rehabilitation and welfare assistance for prostitutes were supposed to be a part of the new law; however, policymakers denied national funds towards these programs.

 Through the Abolishment of Public Prostitution Law, the U.S. military government replaced licensed establishments of prostitution to camptowns near military bases.
 This provided a communal space for prostitutes and U.S. military men.